erigil/quicced/README.md

 # quicced
 Menu-based post-installation script for FreeBSD \
-**quicced is in no way affiliated, approved, sponsored, or related to the FreeBSD Project or FreeBSD Foundation**
+**quicced is in no way affiliated with, approved by, sponsored by, or related to the FreeBSD Project or FreeBSD Foundation**

 **!!!WARNING!!!**\
 quicced is still in *VERY* early alpha stages.
-Unexpected breaks, bugs, glitches, etc. may occur.
+Unexpected breaks, bugs, glitches, etc. may occur.\
+Radeon and Intel graphics drivers are untested as I do not have a computer with that hardware readily availible.
+However they **SHOULD** work.

 ## About
 What started out as a small script for me to quickly configure a FreeBSD system is now turning into a large project.
 It's mostly functional; with bugs of course.